WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 Note that instead of using an `input` tag, we took advantage of the [SearchControl](https://developer.wordpress.org/block-editor/reference-guides/components/search-control/) component.
-This is how it looks like:
+This is what it looks like:

 ![](./media/list-of-pages/filter-field.jpg)

-The field starts empty and the contents are stored in the `searchTerm` state value.
+The field starts empty, and the contents are stored in the `searchTerm` state value.
 If you aren’t familiar with the [useState](https://reactjs.org/docs/hooks-state.html) hook, you can learn more in [React’s documentation](https://reactjs.org/docs/hooks-state.html).